cooperhewitt/tms-tools/README.md

 ### Mystery meat

 There are still some rows that trigger fatal exceptions.
+It is still difficult to know which row is failing or why because we still aren't counting row numbers during exports.
+And even then there's the LIMIT, OFFSET problem described above.

 These errors are few and far between enough that our code notes the error and moves on but better tracking and debugging for these cases is definitely on the